huister/Ingram-Micro-China-Oracle-vBCA-Lab/index.rst

 Getting Started
 ---------------

-This workshop is for quick apply Oracle best practice step by step base on Nutanix Oralce on AHV best practice for SE or partner training.
+This workshop is design for SEs to apply Oracle best practice through a step by step guide.
+The content is based on Best Practice Guide - Oracle on AHV version 1.3.
-I found most of technical persons read the best practice guide but still can’t apply these parameter or settings.
-That why I wrote this workshop material for who doesn't have any Oracle technical background but still want apply Oracle best practice on Nutanix for POC or testing purpose.
-It’s a quick way to apply those best practice.
-I still suggest you must read our Nutanix best guide to understand why we need to change some parameters and configuration to get best performance.
+Unless, presented with an working opportunity, most technical person's experience of Oracle on AHV is restricted to just reading through the guide but they have yet experiences applying any of the parameters or settings in a working Oracle to see the effects for themselves.
+This lab is written to a non-Oracle DBA and requires no prior Oracle/DBA skillsets to handling the lab, it’s a quick way to apply those best practice centering around making tweaks to the operating systems, storage and memory settings of Oracle DB.
+Although reading up the best practise guide is a pre-requisite, following the lab with further reading of the guide could further strengthen the knowledge and appreciation for tweaking and changing the parameters.
-After you learned, You can apply this to your POC or when customer want running Oracle on Nutanix.
+With the knowledge acquired after this lab, you can apply this to your POC or when a customer needing advice on running Oracle on Nutanix.
-In this guide , we didn't mention about how to install a Oracle database.
+This guide does not cover the installation process of installing a Oracle database.
 If you want learn how to installed a Oracle database , you can find ”how to” in these links.

 - Oracle Official Website :